CinTheDev/synth-music/time-signature-system.md

 When precisely counting lengths, there shall be n placed notes with the same n-tole length to simplify to a subdividable value.
 When converting to duration, floating point representation is sufficient.

+## Time signatures

+The time signature is a struct containing the following info:

+### Measure length

+The measure length is a note length signifying how long the measure should be.
+This results from calculating the "fraction" of the typical notation, e.g. a 4/4 signature will simplify to 1, a 2/4 to 0.5, 3/4 to 0.75, etc...

+We don't store the nominator or denominator, just the result.

+### Beats

+The beats are the positions inside the measure where notes are emphasized.
+Let's define a single beat to be represented by a note length, and by an "emphasis level".
+All beats are stored sequentially (e.g. in a Vector) and are required to add together to the measure length.

+The emphasis level will be a positive floating point value.
+If the value is equal to 1, the beat will be "normal".
+A value greater than 1 will emphasize the beat with the specified level, while a value smaller than 1 will weaken the beat.
+As far as I know, "weakening" a beat does not exist in music theory, but let's include it consistency.